We aim to build a world-class team. This page goes through processes for internal teams and candidates to help support that goal.

 - Someone else of your choosing

-We encourage you to share people who have worked with you closely and know your capabilities well.
+We encourage you to provide people who have worked with you closely and know

-We have a reference script (document TBD) that we use, but do not share in advance because we want candid and spontaneous responses.
+that we keep internal only because we want candid and spontaneous responses.

-Some candidates will be required or interested to meet with our investor.
+Some candidates will be required or interested to meet with our board (you will

-Our advice on how to interview with our own CEO also applies.
+The advice on how to interview well with our CEO also applies here.